Mission & History

 RHD is a national, comprehensive human services organization.
 Our mission is to provide caring, effective, and innovative services that empower people of all abilities as they work to achieve the highest level of independence possible while building better lives for themselves, their families, and their communities.

-RHD operates 135 programs in 12 states.
+RHD operates more than 115 programs in 12 states.
 Our programs fall into three broad service categories: Behavioral Health and Housing (BHH), Intellectual and Developmental Disabilities (IDD), and Healthcare.
 They all specialize in helping individuals and families with complex needs, including mental illness, developmental disabilities, chronic homelessness, substance abuse, post-traumatic stress, abuse, and other conditions.
 Our diverse services include housing, education, community development, job training, career counseling, social services, recovery, outsider art, and returning citizens.
 RHD also operates a nationally recognized network of nurse-managed, community health centers, Family Practice & Counseling Network.

 Each year, RHD provides essential day and residential services to more than 50,000 children and adults, while RHD’s community health centers provide care to more than 22,000 patients.